lazyvar/mack.travel/content/posts/beginnings.md

 Is it a shame that my first meal here had to be McDonald's?
 It was the only thing open and it had an ATM.
 The beef was 100% Australian cattle (see picture) and it actually tasted like a burger unlike the processed stuff back home.

-A few things I've discovered in my short time here: I've arrived at the tail end of the rainy season and I didn’t pack any rain gear.
+Some realizations I've had in my short time here: I've arrived at the tail end of the rainy season and I didn’t pack any rain gear.
 Thailand is one of the few countries that drive on the left hand side of the road.
 I know absolutely zero Thai.

 ✌️